-Medical Substance Elementary Middle Containing Alcohol Level 2.11 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Verbal Warning and Alternative Resolution In-School Suspension up to five (5) days

-2 nd Violation Short Term Out-of-School Suspension for one (1) day Out-of-School Suspension up to three (3) days Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
-3 rd Violation School Suspension for seven (7) days Disciplinary Hearing (Up to 9 weeks (about 2 months) expulsion and referral to the alternative school.)
-Combination of local interventions, supports, and disciplinary response may be appropriate.
+Medical Substance Eleme ntary Middle Containing Alcohol Level 2.11 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Verbal Warning and Alternative Resolution In-School Suspension up to three (3) days In-School Suspension up to five (5) days 2 nd Violation Short Term Out-of- one (1) day • Out-of-School Suspension up to three (3) days Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
+3 rd Violation Short Term Out-of-t two (2) days · Short Term Out-of- School Suspension for seven (7) days Disciplinary Hearing (Up to 9 weeks (about 2 months) expulsion and referral to the alternative school.)
+Combination of local interven tions, supports, and disciplinary response m ay be appropriate.